seanpm2001/Learn/README.md

 - - [x] Added support for DSergeant and GRANNY
 - [x] Updated the source code comments section
 - - [x] Added the `%%` comment section to include DSergeant and Commenter
-- - [x] Added the `C:` comment section to include DSergeant and Commenter
+- - [x] Added the `C:` comment section to include AGRAN and Commenter
 - [x] Updated the print statement section
 - - [x] Added the `Loud("String")` string section to include DSergeant
 - - [x] Added the `Quiet("String")` string section to include DSergeant